-Each teacher shall have the right upon request to review the contents of his/her teacher in this review; provided, however, that the file shall be reviewed in the presence of the administrator responsible for the safekeeping of the file, or his/her designee.
+Each teacher shall have the right upon request to review the contents of his/her own personnel file except for confidential pre-employment information.
+A representative of the Association may, at the teacher's request, accompany the teacher in this review, provided, however, that the file shall be reviewed in the presence of the administrator responsible for the safekeeping of the file, or his/her designee.